By ProFellow Founder, Dr. Vicki Johnson

 What graduate programs offer full scholarships?

-Most master’s programs do not provide full or even partial scholarships and stipends to accepted students.
-If a program does offer funding, full and partial scholarships are typically offered only to the most competitive candidates.
+Unfortunately, most master’s programs do not provide full or even partial scholarships and stipends to accepted students.
+If a master’s program does offer funding, full and partial scholarships are typically offered only to the most competitive candidates.
 There are several external fellowships to fund graduate study offered by organizations like the Paul and Daisy Soros Fellowships for New Americans, the American Society for Engineering Education, and the American Association of University Women.
 However, these opportunities are awarded to a very small number of people, and full fellowships for two years of graduate study are few and far between.
 The reality is, many graduate students rack up five to six figures in student debt over the two years of their master’s program.

 On the other hand, many schools offer all their PhD students a “full funding” package (i.e., a merit-based financial aid package) when they are accepted to the program.
 A full funding package typically includes a full tuition scholarship and a modest annual stipend for three to five years.
 In most cases, doctoral students are expected to serve as graduate teaching or research assistants in exchange for the awards.
 This responsibility is usually complementary to your PhD research and can provide valuable teaching experience.

 That said, PhD students need to live frugally to survive on annual stipends that range from $10,000 to $30,000 a year.
 There is also an opportunity cost to being out of the work force for six years vs. two years.
 However, if a graduate degree is necessary for your career goals and you are unable or unwilling to borrow the amount necessary to complete a master’s degree, a fully funded PhD can be a good alternative.